Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/test.md

 ## Execute a Test Case

+{==

+**Test Execution** in SpiraPlan has a dedicated module for running manual tests.
+This makes it easy for testers to see what they have to test each step of the way.
+They can quickly record results and log bugs.
+SpiraPlan also supports other types of tests, including automated tests and unit tests.
+These tests are not managed from the test execution module.

+==}

 Now that we have a very simple test case, we can execute it to check what should happen, or should have been done against reality.
 Above, we said that test cases in SpiraPlan are made up of Test Steps, which are the steps the tester needs to go through and check.
 You can add as many steps as you want to a test case, and customize them to exactly your needs.

 We didn't make any steps on our test cases.
 Without steps there's nothing to actually verify!
 Don't worry, SpiraPlan automatically made a test step each time we made a test case.
 These steps are emtpy, but they are enough for us to try out executing tests.